 “I look fab-u-lous” he sang, gesturing madly.
 I had to agree, he certainly did.

 Last week, I was watching a video about a young transgender girl in the US.
-Jeremy sat down beside me and watched the girl intently.
+Colin sat down beside me and watched the girl intently.

 That wasn’t a surprise either.